 While marketing can only happen through available channels, a smart brand is always pushing the envelope to open new ones.
 Creating brand recall is great, but creating industry recall is truly impressive.
-Taco Bell didn’t just jump on the bandwagon by releasing a custom emoji to like and re-tweet about for “World Taco Day” or something like that.
-No—they took their emoji campaign a step further.
+Taco Bell didn’t just jump on the bandwagon by releasing a custom emoji to like and re-tweet for “World Taco Day”.
+No, they took their emoji campaign a step further.

 They lobbied the Unicode Consortium for a taco emoji to be made available for Android and iOS.
 This led to a change.org campaign with thirty-three thousand online signatures and the creation of the taco emoji that now sits on our emoji dashboard today. ?